dr-jpk/weather-forecast/final_report.md

 | Humidity3pm   |                 0.13 |
 | Sunshine      |                 0.14 |

 As can be seen from the summary tables above, the random forest performs worse, when only getting the two most important features as input.
 However, the model is still performing better than a completely random model.
-It is concluded, that although *Sunshine* and *Humidity3pm* are by far the most important features for the random forest classifier, the other features are required in addition to obtain the good performance (accuracy rises from 0.72 to 0.86 and F1 also increases by 0.1 to 0.77 for the marco-averaged score).
+It is concluded, that although *Sunshine* and *Humidity3pm* are by far the most important features for the random forest classifier, the other features are required in addition to obtain the good performance (accuracy rises from 0.72 to 0.86 and F1 also increases by 0.1 to 0.77 for the macro-averaged score).

 ### Conclusions from all models

 We can conclude, that out of logistic regression optimized by hyperparameter optimization, SVM (not optimized due to long computation time), (balanced) random forest, Gaussian Naive Bayes, and a Dense Neural Network designed in Keras, the random forest yields the best performance at low computation cost.
-The random forest yields an accuracy of 0.86 and marco- and weighted-averaged F1-scores of 0.77 and 0.85, respectively, which is slightly larger than for the other models.
+The random forest yields an accuracy of 0.86 and macro- and weighted-averaged F1-scores of 0.77 and 0.85, respectively, which is slightly larger than for the other models.
 However, all models performed very similarly without significant differences in these scores.
-The simplest models namely logistic regression, SVM, and Gaussian Naive Bayes yielded the least performance, all featuring accuracies and marco- and weighted-averaged F1-scores of about 0.8, 0.7, and 0.8, respectively.
+The simplest models namely logistic regression, SVM, and Gaussian Naive Bayes yielded the least performance, all featuring accuracies and macro- and weighted-averaged F1-scores of about 0.8, 0.7, and 0.8, respectively.

-Crossvalidation for hyperparameter optimization of the RandomForestClassifier might improve the performance.
-However the features that are most important for the model, contain the most NaN values.
-So a better treatment of these NaN values is decided to be the best and most important step to improve the model performance.
+Cross validation for hyperparameter optimization of the RandomForestClassifier might improve the performance.
+However, the features that are most important for the model, contain the most NaN values.
+So, a better treatment of these NaN values is decided to be the best and most important step to improve the model performance.
 One idea is to add the average value of each variable over all stations nearby the respective station.

 ### Proposal for further feature engineering - including data from nearby stations
-First steps to include data from nearby stations were undertaken using the geopy library in  python and the webscrapped locations of the weather stations (longitude and latitude data).
+First steps to include data from nearby stations were undertaken using the geopy library in python and the web scrapped locations of the weather stations (longitude and latitude data).
 The plot below shows the locations of all weather stations, which are in the dataset.

 <img src="data/plots/nearby_locations_test.png" width="600"/>

 The orange circles are [tissot's indicatrices](https://en.wikipedia.org/wiki/Tissot%27s_indicatrix) and indicate the area around each weather station with a radius of 100km.
 Distance lines are shown for an exemplary station in the center of Australia, for which also two further.
 For the densely populated regions at the South-East- and South-West coast of Australia, several weather stations are located within a distance smaller than 100km.For other stations not a single one is located within this distance.
 However, usually at least one station is located in the same region of Australia (e.g. two stations in the center of Australia and two in North and North-East).
-Therefore, the approach is to include all station within an area covered by a radius of 100km or at least the nearest neighbour.
+Therefore, the approach is to include all station within an area covered by a radius of 100km or at least the nearest neighbor.
 One could also use a clustering model here, but this is omitted for now.

 The plan is to calculate the mean value of each feature for these nearby stations and add these new features to the preprocessing pipeline (as additional features).
 Also, in case there are NaN values for a feature of a station, the mean value for the nearby stations can be used to replace the missing value.